steelbrain/pundle/docs/technical/components.md

 All components regardless of their types have two lifecycle methods, `activate()` and `dispose()`.
 They are invoked when a component is added to Pundle and when Pundle is disposed or the component is removed respectively.

-The return value of `create*` methods has these additional properties in addition to the given callbacks.
+The return value of `create*` methods has these properties in addition to the given callbacks.

 ```js
 {